jongwook/graphdb-benchmarks/README.md

 ## Running

+Provided that s2graph is installed locally at `~/.m2`, the `run.sh` script will run the benchmark:

+    $ ./run.sh

-The benchmark can be launched by running the testcase `eu.socialsensor.main.GraphDatabaseBenchmarkTest`, or
+The benchmark can also be launched by running the testcase `eu.socialsensor.main.GraphDatabaseBenchmarkTest`, or

     $ mvn -Pbench test